maqmal/face-recognition-multiprocess/README.md

-Multiprocessing make the video feed get higher fps but the face recognition process are still slow.
+Multiprocessing makes video fps higher but the face recognition process are still slow.